Akshat2921/shopease/README.md

 ---

+## 📈 Scaling Considerations

+At 51 products, client-side filtering/pagination via `json-server` query params works fine.
+Past a few thousand products, I'd move filtering/search to the backend (e.g. proper DB indexes or a search service) and add infinite-scroll instead of full-page fetch — the current `_page`/`_limit` pattern would still work but the UX would need virtualized lists.

+---

 ## 📝 Notes / Honest Caveats

 - Auth is a plain-text lookup against `json-server` — fine for a portfolio demo, **not** production-grade auth.
+- Styling uses **Tailwind CSS** (already set up in the original scaffold) rather than `styled-components`, to keep one consistent styling approach across the app.
 - Cart state lives in Redux + `localStorage` (not synced to the backend `cart` collection) to keep the checkout flow simple.

 ---

 ## 👤 Author